Azure/Industrial-IoT/README.md

 ## Performance and memory considerations
 ### Commandline parameters contolling performance and memory
-When running Publisher you need to be aware of your performance requirements and the memory resources you have available on your platform.
+When running OPC Publisher you need to be aware of your performance requirements and the memory resources you have available on your platform.
 Since both are interdependent and both depend on the configuration of how many nodes are configured to publish, you should ensure that the parameters you are using for:
 * IoTHub send interval (`--si`)
 * IoTHub message size (`--ms`)
 * Monitored Items queue capacity (`--mq`) do meet your requirements.

 The `--mq` parameter controls the upper bound of the capacity of the internal queue, which buffers all notifications if a value of an OPC node changes.
-If Publisher is not able to send messages to IoTHub fast enough, then this queue buffers those notifications.
+If OPC Publisher is not able to send messages to IoTHub fast enough, then this queue buffers those notifications.
 The parameter sets the number of notifications which can be buffered.
 If you seen the number of items in this queue increasing in your test runs, you need to:
 * decrease the IoTHub send interval (`--si`)
 * increase the IoTHub message size (`--ms`) otherwise you will loose the data values of those OPC node changes.
-The `--mq` parameter at the same time allows to prevent controlling the upper bound of the memory resources used by Publisher.
+The `--mq` parameter at the same time allows to prevent controlling the upper bound of the memory resources used by OPC Publisher.

-The `--si` parameter enforces Publisher to send messages to IoTHub as the specified interval.
+The `--si` parameter enforces OPC Publisher to send messages to IoTHub as the specified interval.
 If there is an IoTHub message size specified via the `--ms` parameter (or by the default value for it), then a message will be sent either when the message size is reached (in this case the interval is restarted) or when the specified interval time has passed.
-If you disable the message size by `--ms 0`, Publisher uses the maximal possible IoTHub message size of 256 kB to batch data.
+If you disable the message size by `--ms 0`, OPC Publisher uses the maximal possible IoTHub message size of 256 kB to batch data.

 The `--ms` parameter allows you to enable batching of messages sent to IoTHub.
 Depending on the protocol you are using, the overhead to send a message to IoTHub is high compared to the actual time of sending the payload.
-If your scenario allows latency for the data ingested, you should configure Publisher to use the maximal message size of 256 kB.
+If your scenario allows latency for the data ingested, you should configure OPC Publisher to use the maximal message size of 256 kB.

-Before you use Publisher in production scenarios, you need to test the performance and memory under production conditions.
+Before you use OPC Publisher in production scenarios, you need to test the performance and memory under production conditions.
 You can use the `--di` commandline parameter to specify a interval in seconds, which will trigger the output of diagnostic information at this interval.

 ### Test measurements
 Here are some measurements with different values for `--si` and `--ms` parameters publishing 500 nodes with an OPC publishing interval of 1 second.
-Publisher was used as debug build on Windows 10 natively for 120 seconds.
+OPC Publisher was used as debug build on Windows 10 natively for 120 seconds.
 The IoTHub protocol was the default MQTT protocol.

 #### Default configuration (--si 10 --ms 262144)